Darwin to Broome Adventure

 Day 4: Purnululu National Park

-After breakfast prepare for a full day of activities, as the group heads back out to explore the remarkable rock formations of the Bungle Bungles.
-Hike to the thin, red gap of Echidna Chasm and the enormous Cathedral Gorge.
+Wake up with the knowledge of not having to pack-up.
+After breakfast prepare for a full day of activities, as the group heads back out to explore the remarkable rock formations of the Bungle Bungles and hike to the enormous Cathedral Gorge.
 There’s also the opportunity to experience a helicopter flight over the Bungle Bungles (at your own expense).
-As the sun goes down, head to your overnight camp.
+As the sun goes down, head back to your overnight camp.
 (B,L,D)

-Day 5: Purnululu National Park to El Questro Station
+Day 5: Purnululu National Park to El Questro’s Emma Gorge

 Day 7: Gibb River Road to Mount Barnett Station